 Incompatible subjects CSE3INE AND Students in the following courses are not permitted to enrol: SBCS, SBIT, SBCSGT, SVCSE, SZCSC, SBITP and SBBIY.

 |Readings||IP routing protocols: RIP, OSPF, BGP, PNNI, and Cisco routing protocols||Prescribed||Uyless Black||PRENTICE-HALL|

 Graduate capabilities & intended learning outcomes

-- Teaching week 4 till 7 introduce the students to various IP routing protocols, their strengths and weaknesses, various costs involved in their implementation.
-Tutorials and Labs will involve hands-on expericnce on implementing these protocols through Cisco gears.
+- Teaching week 6 till 7 involves the strengths and weaknesses, various costs involved in their implementation of the routing protocols studied during Week 5 and 6.
+Labs will involve hands-on expericnce on implementing these protocols through Cisco gears.

-- Week 10,11,12, extra tutorials will be organized for CSE5INE students to create a complex campus network subjected to financial, technical and administrative constraints.
+- Through case studies, identify emerging technologies, through tutorials on how to design complex networks, subjected to financial, technical and administrative constraints.
 The designed network must also meet certain performance metrics.